Corporate Document Translation in Dubai

 Do you offer package pricing for business setup documents?

-Yes, we offer discounted package pricing for complete business setup documentation.
-A typical package includes MOA translation, trade license, passport copies, and bank reference letters.
-Package pricing saves 15-20% compared to individual document rates.
-Send your complete document list via WhatsApp for a package quote.
+Yes.
+A typical package includes MOA, trade license, passport copies, and bank letters.
+Package pricing saves 15-20% compared to individual rates.
+Send your document list via WhatsApp for a quote.

 What is the difference between DED mainland and free zone document requirements?

-DED mainland companies require full Arabic documentation for all government interactions, visa processing, and local bank accounts.
-Free zones like DMCC, JAFZA, and DAFZA primarily operate in English but require Arabic translations for mainland banking, certain government submissions, and legal proceedings.
-DIFC and ADGM operate under common law with English as the primary language.
+DED mainland requires full Arabic for government, visas, and local banks.
+Free zones (DMCC, JAFZA, DAFZA) primarily use English but need Arabic for mainland banking and legal proceedings.
+DIFC and ADGM operate under common law with English as primary.

 Can you translate documents from countries other than the UAE?

-Yes, we translate corporate documents from any country into Arabic for UAE use, and from Arabic into English for international use.
-Foreign documents typically require attestation before translation—we advise on the proper sequence and can coordinate the complete attestation chain including home country notarization, UAE Embassy attestation, and MOFA legalization.
+Yes.
+We translate from any country into Arabic for UAE use.
+Foreign documents typically need attestation before translation.
+We advise on the proper sequence and can coordinate the full chain: home country notarization, UAE Embassy, and MOFA.

 How do I ensure my translated MOA matches bank requirements?

-Banks have specific formatting expectations for translated MOAs.
-We format translations to match standard banking requirements including clear shareholder identification, authorized signatory details, and activity descriptions that align with trade license categories.
-After years of working with UAE banks, we know what compliance officers look for during account opening reviews.
+Banks have specific formatting needs.
+We format translations with clear shareholder IDs, signatory details, and activity descriptions matching trade license categories.
+We know what compliance officers look for.

 What happens if a government entity rejects my translated document?

-If any UAE government entity rejects a translation we provided due to our error, we correct it immediately at no additional charge.
-We also cover courier costs for physical redelivery.
-Our acceptance guarantee reflects confidence built from processing thousands of corporate documents monthly.
+If rejected due to our error, we correct it at no charge.
+We also cover courier costs for redelivery.
+We process thousands of corporate documents monthly with consistent acceptance.

 Do board resolutions need to be translated for UAE use?

-Board resolutions require translation when submitted to banks for signatory changes, government entities for corporate actions, or courts for legal proceedings.
-Resolutions authorizing specific transactions (property purchases, major contracts, bank mandates) must be translated with precise language that reflects the scope of authority granted.
+Yes, when submitted to banks for signatory changes, government for corporate actions, or courts for proceedings.
+Resolutions authorizing transactions must reflect the exact scope of authority granted.

 Can you translate shareholder agreements and joint venture contracts?

-Yes, we specialize in complex commercial agreements including shareholder agreements, joint venture contracts, franchise agreements, and distribution agreements.
-These documents require translators who understand both legal terminology and commercial concepts.
-We ensure translated terms maintain their legal effect across jurisdictions.
+Yes.
+We handle shareholder agreements, JV contracts, franchise agreements, and distribution contracts.
+Our translators understand both legal terminology and commercial concepts.
+Translated terms maintain legal effect across jurisdictions.

 What information do you need to provide a quote for corporate translation?

-Send clear photos or scans of your documents via WhatsApp.
-We need to see the full document including all pages, stamps, and signatures.
-Within 5-10 minutes, we will confirm the page count, identify any attestation requirements, and provide a fixed quote.
-The price we quote is the price you pay—no hidden fees for stamps or formatting.
+Send clear photos or scans via WhatsApp.
+Include all pages, stamps, and signatures.
+Within 5-10 minutes, we confirm page count, attestation needs, and fixed quote.
+No hidden fees.

 Ready to Get Started?